Data Protection and GDPR Awareness

 Face-to-face, online, or blended training.

-Includes case studies, group discussions, and reflective activities.
+Includes case studies, reflective discussions, and scenario-based exercises.

 Course Summary